A CHILL IN THE AIR

 TRIMMING THE BUDGET

 A recent online article by The Knot gave "30 Essential Wedding Planning Tips and Tricks."
 It stated that the easiest way to trim your budget is to cut your guest list.
 True that!
 If you're spending $50 per person for foods and drinks, deleting 10 guests saves you $500.
 At Glen Garden, we have other ways to help you save $$, too!
-Because we provide drapes, swags, candle chandeliers, torches, table arrangements, aisle runner, cake stand, card cage, tables, chairs, linens, chair covers, sashes and more, you do not need to spend money on decor you'll never use again.
-Also, you may hire a DJ, but if it's not in your budget, use our sound system (which works with ipods, computers, or CDs).
+Because we provide coordinator, sound system, drapes, swags, candle chandeliers, torches, table arrangements, aisle runner, cake stand, card cage, tables, chairs, linens, chair covers, sashes and more, you do not need to spend money on things you'll never use again.

 Hey, everyone!
 If you're interested in learning more about Glen Garden, check out our Facebook page.